Mrugank97/KNNavigate/README.md

     - Show the partitions created by LSH (buckets) and KD-Tree (hyperplane splits) in the 2D space.
     - Mark the points identified by LSH and KD-Tree as their approximate `K` nearest neighbors.
     - Visually compare true neighbors vs. approximate neighbors to illustrate the trade-off between efficiency and accuracy in approximate methods.

-## **Professional Description:**

-This project investigates the performance trade-offs between efficiency and accuracy in KNN search algorithms.
-It compares three variants: Naive KNN, LSH, and KD-Tree, analyzing their training and testing time, memory usage, and effectiveness in finding the `K` nearest neighbors for varying dataset sizes (`N`) and dimensionalities (`D`).
-Through visualization, the project showcases the approximate nature of LSH and KD-Tree and how they might miss some true nearest neighbors in exchange for faster execution.
-The findings provide valuable insights into choosing the

 **Contribution : *Mrugank Patil & Omkar Rajeev Prabhu***